Galactic Dust Polarization in Turbulent Multiphase ISM: On the Origin of the $EE/BB$ Asymmetry: Results

 \subsection{Statistics of velocity, magnetic field, and density fluctuations}

 Fig.~\ref{fig:sf_wuc} presents the square root of the undecomposed second-order structure functions for velocity, magnetic field, and density.
-The quantitative power-law slopes $\alpha$ fitted in the inertial range ($0.5-10$~pc) are summarized in Table~\ref{Tab.1}.
+The quantitative power-law slopes $\alpha$ fitted in the inertial range ($0.5-10$~pc) are summarized in Tab.~\ref{Tab.1}.
+Rather than performing a single globally averaged fit, we computed the structure functions for four independent realizations and conducted the power-law regression on each realization separately.
+Consequently, the slopes reported in Tabs.~\ref{Tab.1} and \ref{Tab.2} represent the statistical means of these independent fits, while the quoted uncertainties correspond to the standard deviation across the ensemble.
+In the subsequent plots, these statistical variations are visualized as shaded regions enveloping the ensemble-mean structure functions.

 For velocity, the WNM exhibits a power-law slope of $\alpha_v \approx 0.29$, which is slightly shallower than the standard Kolmogorov turbulence scaling ($1/3$).
 This slope progressively steepens in the denser phases.
 In the UNM, the slope increases to $\alpha_v \approx 0.36$.
 In the CNM, the slope reaches $\alpha_v \approx 0.46$, closely approaching the value of $1/2$ indicative of Burgers turbulence (shock-dominated).
 While this steepening in the CNM is typically attributed to the presence of supersonic shocks ($M_s \approx 6.6$) that efficiently dissipate kinetic energy, \citet{2025ApJ...986...62H} found that similar steepening can occur in the subsonic WNM under hydrodynamical conditions.
 This suggests that phase transition dynamics may also play a role in modifying the energy cascade.
-Finally, the velocity structure function of the total ISM ($\alpha_v \approx 0.30$) closely mirrors that of the volume-filling WNM ($\alpha_v \approx 0.29$), indicating that the WNM dominates the global turbulent velocity statistics.
+Finally, the velocity structure function of the total ISM ($\alpha_v \approx 0.31$) falls between that of the volume-filling WNM and UNM ($\alpha_v \approx 0.29$ and $\alpha_v \approx 0.36$), indicating that the WNM and UNM dominate the global turbulent velocity statistics.

 For the magnetic field structure function, the WNM exhibits a slope of $\alpha_B \approx 0.33$, perfectly consistent with Kolmogorov scaling.
 The UNM shows a slightly shallower slope of $\alpha_B \approx 0.28$.
 In contrast, the CNM displays a significantly shallower magnetic field slope of $\alpha_B \approx 0.15$.
 This low value, combined with the flattening observed at scales above $5$~pc, suggests that the magnetic field becomes uncorrelated at larger scales within the clumpy cold medium.
 Despite the high amplitude of fluctuations in the CNM, the structure function of the total ISM ($\alpha_B \approx 0.29$) closely tracks the WNM and UNM values.
 This implies that, while the CNM contains intense local fluctuations, the globally volume-filling WNM and UNM govern the overall magnetic field statistics of the ISM.